RichardHightower/slumberdb/README.md

 LevelDB:

-* LevelDBKeyValueStore  key value store that writes binary data (key and data are binary)
+* **LevelDBKeyValueStore**  key value store that writes binary data (key and data are binary)
-* SimpleJavaSerializationKeyValueStoreLevelDB Simple store that has a String key and uses plain Java serialization
+* **SimpleJavaSerializationKeyValueStoreLevelDB** Simple store that has a String key and uses plain Java serialization
-* SimpleJsonKeyValueStoreLevelDB Simple store that uses Boon JSON serialization and LevelDB
+* **SimpleJsonKeyValueStoreLevelDB** Simple store that uses Boon JSON serialization and LevelDB
-* SimpleKyroKeyValueStoreLevelDB Simple store that uses Kyro Serialization and LevelDB
+* **SimpleKyroKeyValueStoreLevelDB** Simple store that uses Kyro Serialization and LevelDB
-* SimpleStringKeyValueStoreLevelDB String keys and String values using LevelDB
+* **SimpleStringKeyValueStoreLevelDB** String keys and String values using LevelDB

 I am considering an equal number of Simple stores that use Long as keys.
 Then beyond that you have to roll your own on top of these.

 MySQL:

-* SimpleJavaSerializationKeyValueStoreMySQL Simple store that has a String key and uses plain Java serialization
+* **SimpleJavaSerializationKeyValueStoreMySQL** Simple store that has a String key and uses plain Java serialization
-* SimpleJsonKeyValueStoreMySQL Simple store that uses Boon JSON serialization and MySQL
+* **SimpleJsonKeyValueStoreMySQL** Simple store that uses Boon JSON serialization and MySQL
-* SimpleKyroKeyValueStoreMySQL Simple store that uses Kyro Serialization and MySQL
+* **SimpleKyroKeyValueStoreMySQL** Simple store that uses Kyro Serialization and MySQL
-* SimpleStringKeyValueStoreMySQL String keys and String values using MySQL
+* **SimpleStringKeyValueStoreMySQL** String keys and String values using MySQL

 SlumberDB fits into the BerkerlyDB sort of use case.
 It is currently meant for embedded sorts of access.
-SlumberDB will likely support LMDB and RocksDB.
+SlumberDB will likely support LMDB and RocksDB in short order.
 Early RocksDB support was started but not complete.
 I am also considering a wire protocol on top of JSON and Kyro using Vertx, and some replication using Vertx.